-The Office of Strategic Services Society celebrates the historic accomplishments of the OSS during World War II—the first organized effort by the United States to implement a centralized system of strategic intelligence and the predecessor to the Central Intelligence Agency and the U.S. Special Operations Command — and educates the American public regarding the continuing importance of strategic intelligence and special operations to the preservation of freedom in this country and around the world.
+The Office of Strategic Services (OSS) Society honors the historic accomplishments of the OSS during World War II, the first organized effort by the United States to implement a centralized system of strategic intelligence and the predecessor to the Central Intelligence Agency and the U.S. Special Operations Command, including the US Navy SEALs and the Green Berets.
+It educates the American public regarding the continuing importance of strategic intelligence and special operations to the preservation of freedom in this country and around the world.

-The OSS Society is a 501(c)3 public charity (EIN #55-0810619).
-It traces its creation to 1947 when General Donovan founded the Veterans of OSS, our predecessor organization.
+The OSS Society is a 501(c)(3) charitable organization.
 All donations are tax deductible to the fullest extent of the law.
-Membership in The OSS Society is available to OSS veterans, their descendants, current and former members of the U.S. intelligence community and U.S. Special Operations Forces, and people who have a serious interest in General Donovan's "unusual experiment" - the Office of Strategic Services.
+Membership in The OSS Society is available to OSS veterans, their descendants, current and former members of the U.S. intelligence community and U.S. Special Operations Forces, and people who are interested in General Donovan's "unusual experiment" - the Office of Strategic Services.

 The OSS Society® 7700 Leesburg Pike, Ste.
 324 Falls Church, VA 22043 Phone: 703-356-6667 Email: email@example.com

 William J. Donovan Award, The OSS Society, The OSS Society Journal, Hugh Montgomery Award, John Waller Award, Virginia Hall Award, Peter Ortiz Award, "Glorious Amateurs," "Ph.D.'s Who Can Win A Bar Fight" and the OSS logo are registered trademarks of The OSS Society, Inc.